 According to Safaricom CEO Peter Ndegwa, “That’s one of the reasons we’re focusing more on 4G and leaving 5G to service the residences.”

 why 4G is being prioritized initially in Africa.

 Improvements to current 4G networks—which the majority of countries want to replace with 5G—have been made as a result of the need to keep up with the rest of the world.
 As of 2019, the GSMA estimates that 4G internet signals were available across about half of the continent.
 Only 10% of people in Africa currently use 4G, according to a recent Vodacom estimate.

-The fact that 4G network services in Africa are only available in urban and peri-urban areas is even more detrimental to the 5G dream because many providers aim to build internet in high-traffic areas in order to remain profitable, delaying the introduction of higher-speed internet to communities by years.
+The fact that 4G network services in Africa are only available in urban and peri-urban areas is even more detrimental to the 5G dream because many providers aim to build internet in high-traffic areas to remain profitable, delaying the introduction of higher-speed internet to communities over years.

 3G is currently continuing to gain users.
 In actuality, only 42 African nations have begun to think about 5G.

 Recently there have been rumors in social networks that there is a direct relationship between corona disease and 5G Technology.
 The arguments given are as follows:-

 1. Being close to 5G, being close to it can cause corona, that’s why the most affected countries are those that started using this technology.